spryker/spryker-docs/docs/sdk/dev/development-tools/code-sniffer.md

 * `-v`: Verbose output
 * `-d`: Dry-run, only output the command to be run

-Always commit your changes before executing this command!
+Remember to always commit your changes before executing this command!

-Run `–help` or `-h` to get help about usage of all options available.
+Run `–help` or `-h` to get help about the usage of all available options.

-See the [code sniffer](https://github.com/spryker/code-sniffer) documentation for details and information on how to set it up for your CI system as a checking tool for each PR.
+See the [Code Sniffer](https://github.com/spryker/code-sniffer) documentation for details and information on how to set it up for your CI system as a checking tool for each PR.